 So we found hair chalks, and she settled for that (we used B Uniq temporary hair chalks).
 At the time there was a Harley Quinn fixation going on with her, so blue and pink got the vote, and we set to work.

 Now I’ve never been great at hair creations, but I chose to regard this experiment as more of a colouring in exercise, something which I find quite therapeutic, and lo and behold, it worked!
 I coloured on fairly wet, newly washed hair, and really went to town dredging the chalks down each strip of hair.
 At first it looked quite clumpy, but as it dried we started to get this really well-blended colour.

 Now, were this me I would be socially unable to wear such gorgeous colours.
-In addition, my well-past-middle-aged hair would require eleventy-billion volumising products, or a miraculous Advanced Tricho Pigmentation Treatment to make it look like I have more than a wisp.
+In addition, my well-past-middle-aged hair would require eleventy-billion volumising products to make it look like I have more than a wisp.
 I’ve told Maddie to make the most of having such lush hair, because by the time she’s my age it will have migrated from her scalp to her legs, bikini line, and chin.
 Seriously, mother nature is a total bitch sometimes.

 Anyway, because she has youth on her side, we just left the finished hair chalks to dry naturally, before doing a loose fish tail plait with the top section (there are loads of YouTube videos of this if you don’t know how) and then using her curling tongs on the rest of her hair.

 Et voilà!
 She went off to her party, while I settled for a night in with the epilator and browsed my orthotic shoe catalogue…